Image Alt

 Our online screening checklists may give you a better idea of your strengths and challenges which could be signs of dyslexia.
 We can then contact you to discuss possible options:

-Are you at work?
+Are you a student or at work?

 You should have had an eye test recently (ideally within the last six months).
 If you wear glasses or use coloured overlays for reading , you should bring these with you to your appointment.
 If you or your family have any concerns about your hearing this should also be checked before the appointment.